Navneet-Suresh/Navneet-Suresh.github.io/_posts/2017-09-30-How-to-install-Synergy-and-configure-it.markdown

 # What is Synergy?

+**Synergy** combines your desktop devices together in to one cohesive experience.
+It's software for sharing your mouse and keyboard between multiple computers on your desk.
+It works on Windows, macOS and Linux.(excerpt from Symless's Synergy Website)

 **Synergy** is free and open source (free as in free speech), meaning you are free to run it and redistribute it with or without changes.